How to Start a Publishing Company in 2024

 This is just how author Joseph Alexander grew his own publishing business (and became a self-published millionaire in the meantime).
 While writing and publishing a series of non-fiction books about learning guitar, Joseph spent a good deal of time building his web presence and learning about branding.
 His sales began to take off and other musicians began approaching him to publish their own books.
 As Joseph says, “We split the profits 50/50.
 I grew my publishing company and they got great royalties.”
 His publishing company, Fundamental Changes, now boasts a long list of bestselling titles.

-Tips for starting a publishing company
+How to start a publishing company

 Before you can fire up the presses and take the publishing world by storm, there are a few T’s to cross and I’s to dot to give your business the best chance for success.
+Here is a simple process for starting a publishing company in seven steps:

 Starting a publishing company requires authors to fully become an entrepreneur in their own right and is not an endeavor to be taken lightly.
 If you’re toying with the idea, here are a few questions to ask yourself: